PerfMonk/void_myconfig/void_Install_2.md

 * * *
 # WORK IN PROGRESS HERE #
 # This part is going to change ...
 # Some parts are not what I have done
 * * *

-# This part is for me and in french
+# This part is in french

 # Définir Bash pour root et mon utilisateur (bt)